nnseva/django-jsoneditor/README.md

-# JSONInput
+# JSONEditor

-JSONInput is an online structured JSON input widget appropriate for various JSONField's provided for Django.
+JSONEditor is an online structured JSON input widget for Django appropriate for various JSONField's provided for Django.

-Code of the online editor has been got from the http://jsoneditoronline.org/ but slightly changed to avoid some issues.
+Code of the javascript JSONEditor online editor has been got from the http://jsoneditoronline.org/ but slightly changed to avoid some issues.

-See the latest versions of the JSON Editor here: https://github.com/josdejong/jsoneditor
+See the latest versions of the JSON Editor javascript here: https://github.com/josdejong/jsoneditor

 Don't mismatch this repo with https://github.com/bradjasper/django-jsonfield